Open Science

 On that basis, we will:

-- contribute to ensuring open access to publicly funded research, i.a. through national negotiations of licensed e-resources and the national work for Open Access.
+- contribute to ensuring open access to publicly funded research, among other things through national negotiations of licensed e-resources and the national work for Open Access.

-- strengthen students' and researchers' use of the library's materials, i.a. by making collection data available as open data, implementing the FAIR principles and text and data mining options to highlight the research and teaching potential of cultural heritage collections.
+- strengthen students' and researchers' use of the library's materials, among other things by making collection data available as open data, implementing the FAIR principles and text and data mining options to highlight the research and teaching potential of cultural heritage collections.

 - increase the societal value of research through integrated servicing of the universities with a strategic focus on supporting initiatives within Open Education and Science.